UGREEN HiTune T2 TWS hands-on: Nothing out of this world, but good value for the price

 My real-life experience with the HiTune T2 TWS was a nice one, but the design simply doesn't get the job done for me.
 The truth is that the buds fit quite nicely, but I always feel like they're going to fall off.
 I moved around a lot, I did pushups, I rolled around, I ate and I even shaved while wearing the HiTune T2.
 In all these scenarios, the buds refused to fall off.

 Regarding the audio experience, I think that the gaming mode is a waste of resources and I'd rather have aptX even for a slight increase in price.
 I went back and forth between the two audio modes and I wasn't able to find any scenario where the gaming mode could provide better sound.
 Overall, listening to music on the HiTune T2 is a bearable experience that can be quite pleasant with less intense genres (vocal, pop, dance), but listening to intricate orchestral works or anything that involves a lot of cymbals and blast beats is a no-go for me.
-Pushing the volume all the way up when listening to music is not recommended when listening to music, but it can help in calls or when enjoying podcasts or audiobooks.
+Pushing the volume all the way up when listening to music is not recommended, but it can be helpful in calls or when enjoying podcasts or audiobooks.

 Strange enough, it looks like the microphones are not doing their job well enough.
 Obviously, there is also the chance that the people I talk to on the phone should have their hearing checked, but until proven otherwise, I have to believe them.
 On my end, the call quality was good.
 Even when walking on a crowded street, the HiTune T2 can get the job done properly.